Symfony

 $request = $event->getRequest();

-// Skip validation for specific routes (e.g., health checks)
+// Skip evaluation for specific routes (e.g., health checks)

 return;